 Overall, we highlight that the workshop is most concerned with methods that aim to explore the interplay between these three aspects.

-We will host paper submissions on open review (link to appear here soon).
+We will host paper submissions on open review.
 We invite researchers and practitioners to submit their work to the COLM 2025 Workshop on Reasoning, Attention & Memory 2 (RAM2@COLM25).